jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>September 2022</b></div>
-	<div>I became a member of <a href="https://b01lers.com/">b01lers</a> (Purdue's <a href="https://ctftime.org/team/11464">CTF team</a>)!
+	<div>I became a member of
+		{% include person_link.html name="b01lers" %}
+	(Purdue's <a href="https://ctftime.org/team/11464">CTF team</a>)!
 Technically, I joined last year but I have not been active at all.
 I hope to learn more about how crytographical concepts are used in practice.</div>
 </li>

 <li>